Fight Breaks Out at Contract Cities Between Commerce Councilmen Ivan Altamirano and Leonard Mendoza, Mendoza Hospitalized

 Witnesses told HMG-LCCN that Commerce Councilmen Ivan Altamirano assaulted Leonard Mendoza.

-The incident started in the outside cigar smoking area, when a conversation between Altamirano ran through a door and sucker punched Mendoza.
+The incident started in the outside cigar smoking area, when Altamirano ran through a door and sucker punched Mendoza.

-The punch knocked Mendoza out, with witnesses saying Leonard’s head could be heard hitting the ground hard.
+The punch knocked Mendoza out, with witnesses saying Mendoza’s head could be heard hitting the ground.

 A meleé started with witnesses saying Mario Beltran and his friend Louis Reyes, who owns Blue Icon Media, were sucker punching people who were trying to break up the fight.

-Witnesses said Mendoza was still not conscious when paramedics finally made it to the scene and took him away.
+Witnesses said Mendoza was still unconscious when paramedics finally made it to the scene and took him away.

 The sheriff’s arrived and interviewed witnesses until 4 a.m., with most saying Altamirano sucker punched Mendoza.

-Sources told HMG-LCCN that the sheriff’s are contemplating charging Altamirano with aggravated assault with great bodily harm as Mendoza likely fractured his skull.
+Sources told HMG-LCCN that the sheriff’s are contemplating charging Altamirano with aggravated assault with great bodily harm as Mendoza likely fractured his skull when he fell.

 The fight will likely expose the city to a massive lawsuit given that the city paid for the officials to attend.